Gary Carter: After the Mets

-At the end of the season, Carter returned to Montreal for his final season, obtained off waivers from the Dodgers.
+At the end of the season, Carter returned to Montreal for his final season, claimed off waivers from the Dodgers.
 Carter was still nicknamed "the Kid" by teammates despite his age.
-In his last at-bat (in the seventh inning) on September 27, 1992, he hit a double over the head of Chicago Cubs right-fielder and former Expos teammate Andre Dawson.
-This hit drove in Larry Walker and proved to be the winning hit.
-After the hit, he was given a standing ovation.
-The Expos went 87–75 and finished second behind the Pittsburgh Pirates in the National League East.
+In his last career at-bat on September 27, 1992, he hit a game-winning RBI double over the head of Chicago Cubs right-fielder and former Expos teammate Andre Dawson.
+Carter was given a standing ovation.
+The Expos finished 87–75 and in second place behind the Pittsburgh Pirates in the National League East.

 Career statistics

-Over a nineteen-year major league career Carter was an eleven-time All-Star, won three Gold Glove Awards, and five Silver Sluggers.
-He played in 2,296 games, accumulating 2,092 hits in 7,971 at bats for a .262 career batting average, along with 324 home runs, 1,225 runs batted in, and a .335 on-base percentage.
+Over a 19-year major league career, Carter was an 11-time All-Star, won three Gold Glove Awards and won five Silver Slugger Awards.
+He played in 2,296 games, accumulating 2,092 hits in 7,971 at bats for a .262 career batting average, along with 324 home runs, 1,225 runs batted in and a .335 on-base percentage.
 He hit 307 home runs as a catcher, ranking him seventh all-time at the position.
-His 1,225 career runs batted in also ranks him seventh all-time among major league catchers.
+His 1,225 career runs batted in also ranks seventh all-time among major-league catchers.

 Carter's 2,056 games played as a catcher rank him fourth on the all-time list.
-He caught 127 shutouts during his career, ranking him sixth all-time among major league catchers in that category.
+He caught 127 shutouts during his career, ranking him sixth all-time.
 He led National League catchers eight times in putouts, five times in assists and three times in baserunners caught stealing.
-His 810 baserunners caught stealing are the most for any major league catcher since the end of the dead-ball era, when stolen bases were more prevalent.
+His 810 baserunners caught stealing are the most for any major-league catcher since the end of the dead-ball era, when stolen bases were more prevalent.
 His 11,785 putouts and 149 double plays during his playing career both rank tenth all-time among major league catchers.

 Carter's .991 career fielding percentage was five points above the league average during his playing career.
-When he broke the 100 assists barrier in 1977, he joined Johnny Bench and Jim Sundberg as the only major league catchers to have more than 100 assists in a season since the end of the Second World War.
+When he broke the 100-assist barrier in 1977, he joined Johnny Bench and Jim Sundberg as the only major-league catchers to have more than 100 assists in a season since the end of World War II.

-In all, Carter amassed the second highest career WAR for a catcher during his career.
+Carter amassed the second-highest career WAR for a catcher during his career.

 Post-playing career

 After his retirement as a player, Carter served as an analyst for Florida Marlins television broadcasts from 1993 to 1996.
-He also appeared in the movie The Last Home Run (1998) which was filmed in 1996.
+He also appeared in the film The Last Home Run (1998), which was filmed in 1996.